The travel guide to Amex Membership Rewards points: Part 2 – How to transfer points

-Folks in the miles & points hobby know earning transferable points, like AMEX Membership Rewards points, are the best way to get Big Travel.
-This can mean a First Class adventure around the world, a family trip to Europe, or so many other options.
+Those of us in the miles & points hobby know earning transferable points, like Amex Membership Rewards points, is one of the best ways to earn free travel.
+This can mean a first class adventure around-the-world, a family trip to Europe, or so many other options.
 And it’s easy to earn Amex Membership Rewards points from some of the best American Express cards.

 The Amex Membership Rewards points program has many direct airline and hotel partners.
 Plus, you’ll get access to other indirect partners as well.
-And we’ll show you how quick and easy it is to link your loyalty accounts to AMEX and transfer AMEX Membership Rewards points to travel partners!
+And we’ll show you how quick and easy it is to link your loyalty accounts to Amex and transfer Amex Membership Rewards points to travel partners.

 The Ultimate Guide to American Express Membership Rewards Points:

-- Part 3 – Best Ways to Fly Within Continental US
+- Part 3 – Best ways to fly within the continental U.S.

 - Part 9 – Africa